abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:b8a90154e0
 ## Tracking files
 RStudio provides an interface to the most common version control operations, including adding and committing files.
 The act of adding a file tells Git to start tracking the file.
-The act of commiting a file or a change to a file tells Git that you want to save and record those changes to your Git repository.
-These two actions (adding & commiting) typically go hand-in-hand.
+The act of committing a file or a change to a file tells Git that you want to save and record those changes to your Git repository.
+These two actions (adding & committing) typically go hand-in-hand.

-<strong>Note: only changes which are commited are able to be reverted back to in the future</strong>.
+<strong>Note: only changes which are committed are able to be reverted back to in the future</strong>.
 Accordingly, it is often good practice to commit early and to commit often.

 Go ahead and open up the ```myProject.Rproj``` RStudio project in the ```myProject``` directory.
 There's also a script called ```myFunctions.R``` in the directory.
 If you open it, you'll see that it contains our ```convertToPercent``` function.
 We are going to tell Git to track this file now, and we are going to commit it to our respository.

 You may have noticed a new Git tab in the upper right window, next to the History tab.
 Navigate to that tab now.
 You'll see something like this: